MichaelCurrin/aggre-git/CONTRIBUTING.md

 # How to contribute to Aggre-Git

-`develop` is a protected-branch and requires approved Pull Requests to add changes.
+Create a forked repo.

-To submit changes, create a feature branch and create a PR to merge into `develop`.
-If not a collaborator, you will have to fork the repo first and submit a PR from fork's feature branch into the original's `develop` branch.
+Create a feature branch.

-There was previously a `master` branch which is no longer required.
+Create a PR to the this repo's `master` branch.